ICmidor1/ICmidor1/README.md

 Hi, I'm Steven.

-I am an EE student interested in digital IC design and hardware architectures for computing-in-memory accelerators.
+I am an EE student interested in digital IC design and hardware architectures for processing-in-memory accelerators.

 ## 📢 News